A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route

 \subsection{Timing estimation}

 A unit operation in static timing analysis is the estimation of the delay of a single logic stage, consisting of a gate driving its fanouts through a net, as shown in Fig.~\ref{fig:LogicStage}.
 The upper part of the figure shows the distributed RC tree for the net driven by gate C. The delay of a logic stage consists of the gate delay and interconnect delay.
-Given the estimated capacitive load $C_L$ at the output of a gate (the ``driving point''), and the transition time $\tau$ at the gate input, the gate delay is expressed through a lookup table (LUT) as
+Given the estimated capacitive load $C_{\mbox{ load}}$ at the output of a gate (the ``driving point''), and the transition time $\tau$ at the gate input, the gate delay is expressed through a lookup table (LUT) as

-The gate delay for an intermediate pair of $(\tau,C_L)$ values that does not map to a LUT entry is computed using interpolation.
-The transition time at the gate output is estimated in a similar way, and uses the same axes as gate delay LUTs.
+The gate delay for an intermediate pair of $(\tau,C_{\mbox{ load}})$ values that does not map to a LUT entry is computed using interpolation.
+The transition time at the gate output is estimated in a similar way, using LUTs that have the same axes as gate delay LUTs.